lfurtkevicova/gislab-my-notes/docs/general/about.rst

 Is GIS.lab similar to OSGeo Live?
 =================================

-GIS.lab is automatic deployment of GIS infrastructure, more or less opposite to OSGeo Live.
+GIS.lab is automatic deployment of GIS infrastructure - more or less opposite to OSGeo Live.

 .. todo:: |todo| Most significant differences ...